 T. Williamwest, O. Abunomah, P. Ogunlude, E. Gobina

-Keywords: pipelines, metals, oil and gas, stainless steel, hydrogen, embrittlement
+Keywords: pipelines, oil and gas, stainless steel, hydrogen, embrittlement